management compensation committee charter

 - Establish all rules necessary or appropriate for implementing and conducting the executive compensation plans;

-- Determine, as applicable in connection with the Corporation's executive compensation plans such matters as: eligibility for participation; the amount and timing of benefits; persons to receive awards; the amount, form and other conditions of awards; the manner and form of deferral elections; the creation and issuance of rights or options entitling holders thereof to purchase stock from the Corporation; or when appropriate authorize the purchase by the Corporation of its stock for allocation to the accounts of persons to whom such shares have been awarded;
+- Determine, as applicable in connection with the Corporation's executive compensation plans such matters as: eligibility for participation; the amount and timing of benefits; persons to receive awards; the amount, form and other conditions of awards; the creation and issuance of rights or options entitling holders thereof to purchase stock from the Corporation; or when appropriate authorize the purchase by the Corporation of its stock for allocation to the accounts of persons to whom such shares have been awarded;

-- Carry out the provisions respecting misconduct for any Corporation Plans for which the Committee is the administrator;
+- Carry out the clawback and forfeiture provisions of compensation plans for which the Committee is the administrator;

 - Administer existing grants under legacy executive compensation plans assumed by the Corporation;

 - Administer other executive compensation plans that may be adopted from time to time;